jmagman/flutter-wiki/Compiling-the-engine.md

 2. `gclient sync` to update your dependencies.

-3. `./flutter/tools/gn --fuchsia --unoptimized` to prepare your build files.
+3. `./flutter/tools/gn --fuchsia --no-lto` to prepare your build files.
-  * NOTE: `--unoptimized` is broken on Fuchsia at the moment, see: https://github.com/flutter/flutter/issues/74872
   * `--unoptimized` disables C++ compiler optimizations.
-On macOS, binaries are emitted unstripped; on Linux, unstripped binaries are emitted to an `exe.unstripped` subdirectory of the build.
+On macOS, binaries are emitted unstripped; on Linux, unstripped binaries are emitted
+  * NOTE: `--unoptimized` is broken on Fuchsia at the moment, see: https://github.com/flutter/flutter/issues/74872 to an `exe.unstripped` subdirectory of the build.
-  * Add `--fuchsia-cpu=x64` or `--fuchsia-cpu=arm64` to target a particular architecture (default is x64).
+  * Add `--fuchsia-cpu=x64` or `--fuchsia-cpu=arm64` to target a particular architecture.
+The default is x64.
   * Add `--runtime-mode=debug` or `--runtime-mode=release` to switch between JIT and AOT builds.
 These correspond to a vanilla Fuchsia build and a `--release` Fuchsia build respectively.
-  * Add `--no-lto` if you don't care about performance or binary size and want a *much* faster build.
+The default is debug/JIT builds.
   * Add the `--xcode-symlinks` argument when using goma on macOS.
+  * Remove `--no-lto` if you care about performance or binary size; unfortunately it results in a *much* slower build.

-4. `ninja -C out/fuchsia_debug_unopt` to build a Fuchsia unoptimized binary.
+4. `ninja -C out/fuchsia_debug` to build a Fuchsia binary.
-    * If you skipped `--unoptimized`, use `ninja -C out/fuchsia_debug` instead.
+    * If you used `--unoptimized`, use `ninja -C out/fuchsia_debug_unopt` instead.
     * For Googlers, consider also using the `--goma` flag with gn, then building with `autoninja` to parallelize the build using Goma.

 ### Deploy to Fuchsia

 To test changes, you will first want to make the prebuilts writable.
+From your `$FUCHSIA_DIR` run:
-From your $FUCHSIA_DIR `chmod -R +w prebuilt/third_party/flutter` will make all of the flutter prebuilts writable.
+`chmod -R +w prebuilt/third_party/flutter`
+This will make all of the flutter prebuilts writable.

 After deploying any wanted changes to the Fuchsia checkout, perform `fx build && fx ota` to update your Fuchsia device with any changes you made.

-#### flutter_runner
+#### deploying flutter_runner

 First copy the `flutter_runner` binary itself to your Fuchsia checkout:

-`cp out/fuchsia_debug_unopt/flutter_jit_runner-0.far $FUCHSIA_DIR/prebuilt/third_party/flutter/x64/jit/debug/flutter_jit_runner.far` for standard (debug) builds
+`cp out/fuchsia_debug/flutter_jit_runner-0.far $FUCHSIA_DIR/prebuilt/third_party/flutter/x64/debug/jit/flutter_jit_runner.far` for standard (debug) builds

-`cp out/fuchsia_release/flutter_aot_product_runner-0.far $FUCHSIA_DIR/prebuilt/third_party/flutter/x64/aot/release/flutter_aot_product_runner.far` for `--release` builds (you must build flutter with `--runtime-mode=release`)
+`cp out/fuchsia_release/flutter_aot_product_runner-0.far $FUCHSIA_DIR/prebuilt/third_party/flutter/x64/release/aot/flutter_aot_product_runner.far` for `--release` builds (you must build flutter with `--runtime-mode=release`)

-If you are changing the Dart SDK or VM, you'll also want to update the dart toolchain that is used in your fuchsia checkout (note the use of aot/release in the destination, that is intentional):
+If you are changing the native hooks in dart:ui, dart:zircon, or dart:fuchsia you'll also want to update the flutter_runner_patched_sdk that is used in your fuchsia checkout (note the use of aot/release in the destination, that is intentional).
+From your `$ENGINE_DIR` run:

-`cp -ra out/fuchsia_debug_unopt/host_bundle/dart_binaries-debug-linux-x64/* $FUCHSIA_DIR/prebuilt/third_party/flutter/x64/aot/release/dart_binaries/`

-`cp -ra out/fuchsia_debug_unopt/dart_runner_patched_sdk/* $FUCHSIA_DIR/prebuilt/third_party/flutter/x64/aot/release/dart_runner_patched_sdk/`

-`cp -ra out/fuchsia_debug_unopt/flutter_runner_patched_sdk/* $FUCHSIA_DIR/prebuilt/third_party/flutter/x64/aot/release/flutter_runner_patched_sdk/`
+`cp -ra out/fuchsia_debug/flutter_runner_patched_sdk/* $FUCHSIA_DIR/prebuilt/third_party/flutter/x64/release/aot/flutter_runner_patched_sdk/`

-#### debug symbols
+#### deploying debug symbols

-Now copy debug symbols for the `flutter_runner` binary to your Fuchsia checkout (note that if you have a custom out/ folder in your Fuchsia checkout you will need to adjust `--destination-base` to match):
+Now copy debug symbols for the `flutter_runner` binary to your Fuchsia checkout:
+NOTE: you must adjust $FUCHSIA_OUT to match your current Fuchsia out folder e.g. out/default
+NOTE: if building for arm, `linux-x64` becomes `linux-arm64` and `x86_64-elf` becomes `aarch64-elf`

-`./flutter/tools/fuchsia/copy_debug_symbols.py --executable-name flutter_jit_runner --executable-path out/fuchsia_debug_unopt/exe.unstripped/flutter_jit_runner --destination-base $FUCHSIA_DIR/out/default/.build-id --read-elf $FUCHSIA_DIR/prebuilt/third_party/gcc/linux-x64/x86_64-elf/bin/readelf --unstripped` for standard (debug) builds
+`./flutter/tools/fuchsia/copy_debug_symbols.py --executable-name flutter_jit_runner --executable-path out/fuchsia_debug/exe.unstripped/flutter_jit_runner --destination-base $FUCHSIA_DIR/$FUCHSIA_OUT/.build-id --read-elf $FUCHSIA_DIR/prebuilt/third_party/gcc/linux-x64/x86_64-elf/bin/readelf --unstripped`
+for standard (debug) builds

-`./flutter/tools/fuchsia/copy_debug_symbols.py --executable-name flutter_aot_product_runner --executable-path out/fuchsia_release/exe.unstripped/flutter_aot_product_runner --destination-base $FUCHSIA_DIR/out/default/.build-id --read-elf $FUCHSIA_DIR/prebuilt/third_party/gcc/linux-x64/x86_64-elf/bin/readelf --unstripped` for `--release` builds (you must build flutter with `--runtime-mode=release`)
+`./flutter/tools/fuchsia/copy_debug_symbols.py --executable-name flutter_aot_product_runner --executable-path out/fuchsia_release/exe.unstripped/flutter_aot_product_runner --destination-base $FUCHSIA_DIR/$FUCHSIA_OUT/.build-id --read-elf $FUCHSIA_DIR/prebuilt/third_party/gcc/linux-x64/x86_64-elf/bin/readelf --unstripped`
+for `--release` builds (you must build flutter with `--runtime-mode=release`)

-#### tests
+#### deploying tests

 For any test FAR files, you may publish them to your device using `pm publish` (flow_tests.far used as an example; same note as above about the custom out/ folder applies):

-`./fuchsia/sdk/linux/tools/pm publish -a -r $FUCHSIA_DIR/out/default/amber-files -f out/fuchsia_debug_unopt/flow_tests.far`
+`./fuchsia/sdk/linux/tools/pm publish -a -r $FUCHSIA_DIR/$FUCHSIA_OUT/amber-files -f out/fuchsia_debug/flow_tests.far`

 `fx shell run-test-component "fuchsia-pkg://fuchsia.com/flow_tests#meta/flow_tests.cmx"`